FixFirst / Guides

 Marker by marker

 Individual guides to the markers that come up most often, what a high or low result means, what the borderline zone looks like, and what to do about it.
+For markers where longevity-focused physicians and researchers cite their own optimal targets, see the Longevity blood markers section, each target attributed to its source.

 Iron Available